Sexual orientation is not only confined to humans.

 This is a significant part of their socialization and understanding of their role within the pack.

-We have all at one time of our lives found ourselves blowing a whistle at a false alarm.
+We have all found ourselves blowing a whistle at a false alarm at one time in our lives.

-You need to relax a little bit; they could just be playing the tickle game.
+You need to relax a little; they could just be playing the tickle game.

-It is a normal attitude for these animals to play this way, and it is a universal thing all across the ages.
+It is a usual attitude for these animals to play this way, and it is universal for all ages.

 Just as we do to alleviate stress, they also like to jump on each other, cuddling and raking all around.

-What Do We Do To Stop Cuddling And Humping Within The Same Sex?
+What To Do To Stop Cuddling And Humping Within The Same Sex?

-We have already mentioned that cuddling in cats and humping in dogs are the most natural things in their little world.
+We have already mentioned that cuddling with cats and humping with dogs are the most natural things in their little world.